-- Urinary tract infection (UTI) is the most frequently encountered infection worldwide besides 39 - those that are of intestinal origin (1).
-Globally, it has been estimated that about 150 million 40 - people are diagnosed with a UTI per year (2).
-Urinary Tract infections can be classified on 41 - the basis of presentation that can be lower UTI (urethra and urinary bladder affected) or 42 - 43 upper urinary tract (kidneys affected) or whether a pregnant woman presents with - (symptomatic) or without symptoms (asymptomatic).
-Although UTIs affect individuals of all 44 - 45 ages, the females are fourteen times likely to be affected than men and 50-60% will suffer an - episode of UTI once in their life time since incidence increases by 10% for every decade of 46 - 47 life above 20 yrs of age and this is due to their shorter urethra and close proximity of the anus - to the genital area.
-Amongst women too, some groups are more susceptible than others such 48 - as the sexually active, elderly and pregnant women.
-These infections affect individuals of all - age groups but show greater occurrence in particular groups like women that are sexually 50 - 51 active, the pregnant and the elderly.
-A greater proportion of females is affected, to as high as - fourteen times more than their male counterparts (3) and 50-60% of women will suffer from a 52 - 53 UTI at least once in their lifetime (4). - UTIs are more prevalent in pregnancy due to the physiological changes of pregnancy.
-An 54 - estimated 25% of the pregnant women develop UTI in developing countries and it is the most 55 - common cause of admission in obstetric wards.
-This figure is much lower in developed 56 - countries (2-10%) (5).
-57 - 58 The prevalence of UTI among pregnant women in African countries revolves around 14% as - shown by researches carried out in Sudan (14.0%), Tanzania (14.6%), and Ethiopia (11.6%).
-59 - 60 These figures do not regard the women's age, parity and gestational age.
-However, studies - point out E. coli as the commonest isolated organism with multi resistance toward different 61 - 62 antibiotics (6). - Asymptomatic bacteriuria is common among ante-natal mothers in Uganda (7).
-63 - Asymptomatic bacteriuria in pregnancy is more likely to cause adverse effects that could lead 64 - to maternal and perinatal morbidity and mortality.
-Since screening and treatment has been 65 - shown to be beneficial for both maternal and fetal wellbeing especially where prevalence 66 exceeds 2%, treatment reduces the prevalence of pyelonephritis by 75%, it is important to know the dominant uropathogens and the sensitivity patterns.
-This study aimed to determine theprevalence of asymptomatic Bacteriuria, Candida colonization and antimicrobial susceptibility patterns among Pregnant Women in a District Hospital in Eastern Uganda MATERIALS AND METHODS Study design.
-A descriptive cross sectional study was conducted in which asymptomatic pregnant mothers who had come for routine antenatal care were counseled and their consents obtained before taking off urine samples for laboratory diagnosis.
-For those samples found to have pus cells, culture and sensitivity test was done in the microbiology laboratory of Busitema University Faculty of Health Sciences to identify the organisms and determine susceptibility to particular serves the districts of Butaleja, Namutumba, Budaka and some people from Tororo.
-Busolwe hospital is one of the Community Based Education, Research and Services
+- 28 Background - 29 Urinary tract infection (UTI) is the most frequently encountered infection worldwide besides - those that are of intestinal origin [1].
+Globally, it has been estimated that about 150 million - people are diagnosed with a UTI per year [2].
+Urinary Tract infections can be classified on - 32 the basis of presentation that can be lower UTI (urethra and urinary bladder affected) or - 33 upper urinary tract (kidneys affected) or whether a pregnant woman presents with

+- 34 (symptomatic) or without symptoms (asymptomatic).
+Although UTIs affect individuals of all 35 ages, the females are fourteen times likely to be affected than men and 50-60% will suffer an episode of UTI once in their life time since incidence increases by 10% for every decade of 36 37 life above 20 years of age and this is due to their shorter urethra and close proximity of the 38 anus to the genital area.
+Amongst women too, some groups are more susceptible than others such as the sexually active, elderly and pregnant women.
+These infections affect individuals 39 40 of all age groups but show greater occurrence in particular groups like women that are 41 sexually active, the pregnant and the elderly.
+A greater proportion of females is affected, to as 42 high as fourteen times more than their male counterparts [3] and 50-60% of women will 43 suffer from a UTI at least once in their lifetime [4]. - UTIs are more prevalent in pregnancy due to the physiological changes of pregnancy.
+An estimated 25% of the pregnant women develop UTI in developing countries and it is the most common cause of admission in obstetric wards.
+This figure is much lower in developed countries (2-10%) [5]. - The prevalence of UTI among pregnant women in African countries revolves around 14% as shown by researches carried out in Sudan (14.0%), Tanzania (14.6%), and Ethiopia (11.6%).

+These figures do not regard the women's age, parity and gestational age.
+However, studies point out E. coli as the commonest isolated organism with multi resistance toward different antibiotics [6]. - 53 Asymptomatic bacteriuria is common among ante-natal mothers in Uganda [7].
+Asymptomatic bacteriuria in pregnancy is more likely to cause adverse effects that could lead 54 55 to maternal and perinatal morbidity and mortality.
+Since screening and treatment has been 56 shown to be beneficial for both maternal and fetal wellbeing especially where prevalence 57 exceeds 2%, treatment reduces the prevalence of pyelonephritis by 75%, it is important to 58 know the dominant uropathogens and the sensitivity patterns.
+This study aimed to determine 59 the prevalence of asymptomatic Bacteriuria, Candida colonization and antimicrobial 60 susceptibility patterns among Pregnant Women in a District Hospital in Eastern Uganda.